In-Person Coaching

 What’s the difference between a dog trainer and a behaviourist?

 For me, it’s the difference between what a dog can’t do and what he won’t do.
-A dog that can’t do a recall needs a trainer to help them learn the new command.
+A dog that can’t do a recall because he hasn’t learned how needs a trainer to help them learn the new command.
 A dog that won’t come back needs someone who will be able to figure out why and address that.
 If you think of a trainer as the teacher and a behaviourist as the counsellor.
-I’m a behaviourist, I can also help you teach your dog simple commands to support their behaviour plan, if needed, but my focus is on the underlying behaviour and emotions!
+I’m a behaviourist, I can also help you teach your dog simple commands to support their behaviour plan, if needed, but my focus is on changing the underlying causes for behaviour and calming disruptive emotions!

 Do you offer a guarantee?